philipwalton/blog/_articles/normalizing-cross-browser-flexbox-issues.md

 ### Why height works too

-In CSS, you typcially choose to use `min-height` over `height` to protect yourself from the dreaded overflow.
+In CSS, you typically choose to use `min-height` over `height` to protect yourself from the dreaded overflow.
 When there's too much content, an explicit `height` will mean there's either going to be clipping, overlapping, or a scroll bar.
 And in many situations, these are all undesirable.

 However, when we're dealing with the body element, a scroll bar is no big deal.
 It's actually what we want.
 So if we define an explicit height of `100%` on the body and there's too much content, the end result is the same.

-This did work in older sticky footer solutions becuase not only did the body need to declare a height, but the content element inside it (`<main>` in my example) needed to also declare a height.
+This did work in older sticky footer solutions because not only did the body need to declare a height, but the content element inside it (`<main>` in my example) needed to also declare a height.
 This is what caused the problem.
 If the body's computed height is the height of the viewport, then the content area's computed height would be the same.
 The layout engine would then render the footer directly below that, and the overflowing content would overlap with the footer.

 This doesn't happen in the flexbox case because no height is declared on the content element.
 Instead, it's simply told to flex to fill the empty space.